KosarTalei/NoSQL/README.md

 # NoSQL
-Extracting information of flights from airline websites, and storing this The information in database and processing them.
+Extracting information of flights from airline websites, storing information in database and processing them.